-Here's what to do in case of an emergency when you are outside the state of Hawaii
+Here’s what to do in case of an emergency when you’re outside the state of Hawaii

 Before leaving Hawaii, review your Guide to Benefits for coverage while away from home.
-You can also contact HMSA's Customer Relations department for detailed information about your travel benefits.
+You can also contact HMSA’s Customer Relations department for detailed information about your travel benefits.
 Always carry your current HMSA membership card while traveling.
 In case of an emergency, go directly to the nearest hospital.
-If you are admitted to the hospital, call the BlueCard Worldwide Service Center at 1 (800) 810-BLUE (2583) if you're on the U.S. Mainland or call 1 (804) 673-1177 toll-free if you are in another country.
+If you’re admitted to the hospital, call the BlueCard Worldwide Service Center at 1-800-810-BLUE (2583) if you’re on the Mainland or call 804-673-1177 toll-free if you’re in another country.

-Here's what to do if you need urgent care when you are outside the state of Hawaii
+Here’s what to do if you need urgent care when you’re outside the state of Hawaii

-Urgent care is medical care for an unexpected illness or injury that is not life threatening but cannot wait until the patient visits a PCP.
+Urgent care is medical care for an unexpected illness or injury that isn’t life threatening but can’t wait until the patient visits a PCP.

 Before leaving Hawaii, review your Guide to Benefits for coverage while away from home.
 You can also call HMSA Customer Relations for detailed information about your travel benefits.
-If you need urgent care outside of Hawaii, call the BlueCard Worldwide Service Center at 1 (800) 810-BLUE (2583) if you're on the U.S. Mainland or call 1 (804) 673-1177 toll-free, 24 hours a day, seven days a week, when traveling outside the U.S. You may also visit the National Doctor & Hospital Finder to locate providers within the U.S. or BlueCard Worldwide to find the nearest participating provider in another country.
+If you need urgent care outside of Hawaii, call the BlueCard Worldwide Service Center at 800-810-BLUE (2583) if you’re on the Mainland or call 804-673-1177, 24 hours a day, seven days a week, when traveling outside the U.S. You may also visit the National Doctor & Hospital Finder to locate providers within the U.S. or BlueCard Worldwide to find the nearest participating provider in another country.
 An assistance coordinator (along with a medical professional) will arrange an appointment or hospitalization, if necessary.

 To get the best benefit, visit a BlueCard Worldwide provider.
 For PPO plans, you will pay a greater share of the total costs if you see a nonparticipating provider.
-For HMO plans, if care is not coordinated through the BlueCard program, your services will not be covered.
+For HMO plans, if care isn’t coordinated through the BlueCard program, your services won’t be covered.

-Note: Although HMSA’s Children’s Plan covers emergency services, urgent care is not a covered benefit.
+Note: Although The HMSA Children’s Plan covers emergency services, urgent care isn’t a covered benefit.

 How are emergency and urgent care services paid?